A traveler checking flight status on a digital signage display at an airport, showcasing real-time departure updates and check-in information.

 Connectivity

 Reliable connectivity is essential for smooth content transmission from the CMS to the media player and finally to the screen.
-Businesses can use HDMI, Ethernet, or even wireless connections like Wi-Fi to ensure seamless operation.
+Businesses can use HDMI, Ethernet, or wireless connections like Wi-Fi to ensure seamless operation.
 Connectivity is also crucial for real-time updates and remote management capabilities.

 • Three core components: Display screens + Media players + Content Management System (CMS)